 For this presentation, I will provide a handout on six skills you can use to review how effective your flight, or team, may be.

-Distribute the eSchool, Six Ways to Look at your Team’s Dynamic Worksheet (2020).
+Distribute the Global College of PME, Six Ways to Look at your Team’s Dynamic Worksheet.

 In your small groups, discuss the elements on this list and discuss why they help you determine your team’s (your flight) dynamic.
 If you could add any elements to this list, what would they be?